Beginner indoor training session: 20-minute sweet spot indoor cycling workout

 Warm up on your indoor bike for six minutes

 Whatever session we're doing, it's important to warm up.
-For this one, we've got a six minute warmup, starting with a really easy 2/10 effort, and building up gradually to a 4/10 effort.
+For this one, we've got a six-minute warm-up, starting with a really easy 2/10 effort, before gradually building up to a 4/10 effort.

 Build into the main part of the session gradually